Chaos in self-gravitating many-body systems: Lyapunov time dependence of $N$ and the influence of general relativity: Methods

 Eq.\,\ref{eq:EIHequationsofmotion} gives the full EIH equations of motion.
 The first term in Eq.\,\ref{eq:EIHequationsofmotion} (zeroth-order term in the Taylor expansion) is identical to Eq.\,\ref{Eq:Newton} and represents Newton's acceleration.
-The others terms reflect post-Newtonian corrections.
-Several of these depend on velocity, and the second to last term contains the accelerations of the other particles, making it expensive to compute.
+The other terms reflect post-Newtonian corrections.
+Several of them depend on velocity, and the penultimate term contains the accelerations of the other particles, making it expensive to compute.

 Eq.\,\ref{eq:EIHequationsofmotion} is first order, but higher-order post-Newtonian corrections exist, although only under the assumption of pairwise interactions.
-The three-body Hamiltonian, and therefore the corresponding equations of motion are known in closed form to second post-Newtonian order ${\cal O}(v^4/c^4)$ \citep{SCHAFER1987336, 2008CQGra..25s5019L}, and the two-body equations of motion up to $3.5$\,PN order, or ${\cal O}(v^7/c^7)$ \citep{2007LRR....10....2F,2009PhRvD..80l4003I}.
+The three-body Hamiltonian, and therefore the corresponding equations of motion, are known in closed form to second post-Newtonian order ${\cal O}(v^4/c^4)$ \citep{SCHAFER1987336, 2008CQGra..25s5019L}, and the two-body equations of motion up to $3.5$\,PN order, or ${\cal O}(v^7/c^7)$ \citep{2007LRR....10....2F,2009PhRvD..80l4003I}.

 Due to the summations over pairs of particles in Eq.\,\ref{eq:EIHequationsofmotion}, the motion of one particle due to a second particle depends on the other particles in the system.
 As a consequence, the EIH equations of motion scale as ${\cal O}(N^3)$, rather than the usual scaling to ${\cal O}(N^2)$ for Newton's case.
 This scaling is confirmed in figure\,\ref{fig:scaling_with_N}.